kexquan/dual-dropout-ranking/README.md

 # Dual-dropout-ranking
-This repository contains codes of dual-dropout-ranking.
+This repository contains codes for dual-dropout-ranking.

 Activate a new enviroment and install necessary packages: pip install -r requirements.txt